Summer of 84: Plot

-The next day, Mackey visits Davey's home and, having said that the boy who visited his home was his nephew, attempts to call his nephew as proof of his innocence, but the call is not answered.
-Davey discovers that Mackey dialed his own phone number.
+The next day, Mackey visits Davey's home and attempts to dissuade Davey's suspicion by claiming the boy who visited his home was his nephew, only for Davey to suspect him more.
 The following day, a suspect is arrested in the Cape May Slayer case, with Mackey the arresting officer.
 Disgusted, Davey makes plans to break into Mackey's home during the Cape May Festival.
 Farraday, who attends the festival as a lookout, discovers that the bags of soil were purchased for a city beautification project, and he and Eats abandon their posts.

 Davey, Woody, and Nikki enter Mackey's home with Mr. Armstrong's video camera and explore a locked room in the basement, decorated to resemble Mackey's childhood room.
-They enter the bathroom and are horrified to find the missing boy's desiccated corpse in the bathtub, along with a still-living recent abductee.
-As they're escaping the house they see a wall of framed photographs, and they realize they're of the missing children, including a photo of Davey with his family.
-They present their footage to the Ipswich Police Department, who issue an APB on Mackey, marking him as wanted criminal.
+In the bathroom, they find the missing boy's desiccated corpse in the bathtub, along with a still-alive recent abductee.
+They find a wall of framed photographs of the missing children.
+There is a photo of Davey's family, indicating Davey will be the next target.
+They present their footage to the Ipswich Police Department, who issue an APB on Mackey, marking him as a wanted criminal.
+Davey's parents apologize to their son for not believing him.

-Mackey, secretly hiding in Davey's attic, abducts Davey and Woody in the middle of the night and abandons them in his cruiser on an offshore island, announcing that they are to play a game of manhunt.
-The boys flee into the wilderness as Mackey pursues them, but lose their footing on a corpse dump.
-Mackey slashes Davey's leg before slitting Woody's throat.
-He corners Davey but decides to spare him in order to leave him paranoid and constantly in fear of his return.
+Mackey, secretly hiding in Davey's attic, abducts Davey and Woody in the middle of the night.
+He takes them to an offshore island for a sadistic game of manhunt.
+As Mackey pursues them, the boys flee into the wilderness but lose their footing on a corpse dump.
+Mackey slashes Davey's leg then proceeds to slit Woody's throat.
+He spares Davey, leaving him traumatized and constantly paranoid.

-Rescued and returned to daily life after a hospital stay, Davey retraces his morning paperboy route: passing Woody's foreclosed house; seeing Nikki wave goodbye to him as her custodial parent drives her away; coming upon Eats and Farraday trashing the now-demolished treehouse, both of them avoiding his gaze as they are traumatized over the death of Woody; and Mackey's house, plastered with police tape.
-He unfurls a newspaper, the headline announcing that the Cape May Slayer is still at large.
+After a hospital stay, Davey returns to his morning paperboy route.
+He passes Woody's house, now foreclosed.
+Nikki waves goodbye to him as her custodial parent drives her away.
+He comes upon Eats and Farraday trashing the demolished treehouse, both of them avoiding his gaze.
+Eventually Davey passes Mackey's house, plastered with police tape.
+He unfurls a newspaper, the headline announcing the Cape May Slayer is still at large.